semruktech/fractal-box-counter/README.md

 python main.py
 ```

-When the interface is running, simply click on the location you want to calculate fractal dimension.
+When the interface is running:
+- Simply click on the location you want to calculate fractal dimension.
-The second click removes the previous calculation.
+- The second click removes the previous calculation.
-You can click on the location you want to calculate fractal dimension again.
+- You can click on the location you want to calculate fractal dimension again.
-Press q to exit the program.
+- Press q to exit the program.